kashifulhaque/discord-bot-unsplash-api/README.md

 5. Run `npm install` in the directory.
 6. To run the app, type `node index.js` in the console or you may use `nodemon`/`pm2`.
 Check their respective documentation on how to use 'em.

-*If you're facing error, make sure you're Node.js v12 or higher.*
+*If you're facing error, make sure you're on Node.js v12 or higher.*